MV Caledonian Isles: Service

+In August 2015, it was announced that two new ferries would be built at Ferguson Marine Engineering at Port Glasgow on the Clyde.
+The much delayed MV Glen Sannox entered service between Troon and Brodick in January 2025, with Caledonian Isles becoming the sole Ardrossan - Brodick ferry, replacing MV Isle of Arran.
+With new vessels under construction in Turkey, Transport Scotland announced in October 2022 that it was considering deploying MV Glen Rosa to Arran; it was confirmed in August 2023 that Glen Rosa would operate alongside Glen Sannox when she enters service, releasing Caledonian Isles.

-Before heading to Birkenhead for her overhaul in January 2018, she called at Campbeltown to test the berth.
+Before heading to Birkenhead for her overhaul in January 2018, Caledonian Isles called at Campbeltown to test the berth.
 The last sailing from the old Brodick pier was the 0820 to Ardrossan on Tuesday 20 March 2018.
-Caledonian Isles started operating from the new Brodick ferry terminal later that day.
+She started operating from the new Brodick ferry terminal later that day.
 The new terminal has two ferry berths: the west side berth and the east side berth.

-On 16 March 2019 Caledonian Isles rammed the pier at Brodick after her bow thrusters failed, causing significant damage to her bow visor.
+On 16 March 2019, Caledonian Isles rammed the pier at Brodick after her bow thrusters failed, causing significant damage to her bow visor.
 During her repairs, MV Hebridean Isles took up service on the Arran crossing, while MV Catriona operated a shuttle service from Claonaig to Lochranza to clear the backlog of traffic unable to board the smaller Hebridean Isles at Ardrossan.

 In October 2019, Caledonian Isles was diverted to Troon as the linkspans in both Ardrossan and Gourock - the vessel's usual port of diversion - failed, resulting in vehicles being unable to board or alight from the ferry there.
 During this period, MV Loch Riddon operated additional services from Claonaig to Lochranza.
 Bad weather prevented Caledonian Isles from berthing in Troon, reducing the service to passenger-only from Ardrossan.

 During her annual overhaul in 2022, unexpected steelworks were required, delaying the vessel's return to service.
 She was relieved by MV Hebridean Isles, thereby causing knock-on cancellations to services to South Uist, where the latter vessel was due to relieve next.

 In April 2022, Caledonian Isles suffered a port engine failure and struck the breakwater.
 She was removed from service and relieved by Isle of Arran, with Loch Riddon providing additional capacity on the Lochranza - Claonaig route alongside Catriona.
 This caused significant disruption to the Arran service, with all vehicle bookings cancelled and a significant reduction in capacity.
-On Friday 22nd April, CalMac announced that Caledonian Isles would remain out of service for at least three weeks whilst undergoing repairs in Troon.
+On Friday 22 April, CalMac announced that Caledonian Isles would remain out of service for at least three weeks whilst undergoing repairs in Troon.